ArberSephirotheca/research-bot/README.md

 - `/ask question:...` answers using top-K retrieved chunks.
 - `/ask_paper paper:... question:...` answers from the full paper via map-reduce. `paper` can be a filename, substring of the source path (for example `2512.04226v1.pdf`), or a report title (for example `tritonBLAS`).
+- The `paper` option supports Discord autocomplete with title and source suggestions.

 ### Required env